metosin/sieppari/README.md

 In _Sieppari_ exceptions are not wrapped.

-_Pedestal_ catches `java.lang.Throwable` for error processing. _Sieppari_
+_Pedestal_ interception execution catches `java.lang.Throwable` for error processing. _Sieppari_ catches `java.lang.Exception`.
-catches `java.lang.Exception`.
 This means that things like out of memory or class loader failures are not captured by _Sieppari_.

+## Async

 _Pedestal_ has built in support for `core.async`.